code-sparsh/Tibble/README.md

-# YourOfflineAssistant
+# Tibble

 Client application for YourOfflineAssistant (code-named Tibble)

 ## About

-YourOfflineAssistant is a tool for bringing the power of LLMs to your local PCs and Laptops
+Tibble is a tool for bringing the power of LLMs to your local PCs and Laptops

 ## 🛫 Quick Setup